-For some ideas on kid-friendly activities and outings in the Portland area, check out the Portland, ME: 50 Things to Do With Kids Before They Grow Up list on the Alpha Mom blog.
-For affordable activities, check out Groupon’s deals on things to do in Portland, Maine.
+For some ideas on kid-friendly activities and outings in the Portland area, check out Amanda Soule's Portland, ME: 50 Things to Do With Kids Before They Grow Up list on the Alpha Mom blog.
+For affordable activities, check out Groupon’s deals on things to do in Portland.

 Did we miss something?
 Suggest a resource.

 Education for Kids

 About 5,000 Maine children are homeschooled each year.
 Start here for an overview of state requirements.

 Maine Unschooling Network describes itself as a “a secular community of whole-life learners, autodidacts, and radical unschoolers of all ages, questioning and living free of institutional education.”

 Math Affect is a private consultancy that uses “neuroscience based learning interventions” to help kids with math and other academic challenges on the full range of the educational spectrum.
 Contact Cristina Cumming at 207-233-2564.

 Read, learn, grow, and play at Portland Public Library.
 PPL has a strong (and long) tradition of serving kids & families with great collections, programs, and services designed to build kids’ love of reading and discovery, as well as engaging with parents, teachers, and other child educators.
 Every PPL location has a dedicated area just for kids, for reading, exploring, and enjoying their programs.